 Disguising it means adding grain, which has a completely different pattern than noise and looks more natural than noise.
 Even though the image may not be “cleaner”, it will look better and more pleasing to the eye.

 Other tips include mixing the two (reducing noise a little bit, then disguising what’s left with grain).
 Or embracing the grain by converting to black and white and adding a lot of grain to it (which is generally more acceptable in B&W than in color).
 And even scaling an image down to shrink the noise.

-Embrace the Grain in Black and White
+Grain in Black and White picture